gabstopper/smc-python/smc/docs/source/getting_started.rst

 engine or a node within an engine configuration, you must first 'load' the engine configuration to get a handle on that device.

-.. note:: commanding single engines does not require a specific node is specified for node level commands
+.. note:: Commanding a single engine does not require a specific node is specified for node level commands

 There are two levels to which you can control and engine.
 This is represented by the class
 hierarchy: